EUROPE MARKETS: European Stocks Rise, Take Lead From U.K. After Surprise Election Result

 Continue Reading Below

-The major European stock benchmarks rose Friday, as U.K. stocks gained on a slide in the pound after the surprise U.K. general election result.
+Major European stock benchmarks rose Friday, as U.K. stocks gained on a slide in the pound after the U.K.'s general election left the British government with a hung parliament.

-The FTSE 100 in London advanced 0.5% to 7,484.06, although the blue-chip index was tracing back from gains of more than 1% made earlier in the session.
+"On a day that the most business-friendly party lost its majority, the FTSE 100 was the best performing equity benchmark in Europe.
+The more domestically focused FTSE 250 felt the brunt of the limited investor backlash.
+The British stock market managed to capture both the elements of uncertainty and a weaker pound all in one day," said Jasper Lawler, senior market analyst at London Capital Group.

-The session got underway with the pound tumbling to a seven-week low below $1.27, after Britain's general election left the country facing a "hung parliament," where no single party has a majority.
+The session got underway with the pound tumbling to a seven-week low against the dollar, below $1.27.
+That was triggered after Britain's Conservative Party fell short of winning at least 326 seats needed to control the House of Commons.
+In a hung parliament, no single party has a majority.

 Continue Reading Below